@Deprecated

 returned list will be present inside the JAXB object.

-This is why there is not a set
+This is why there is not a set method for the schedules property.

 For example, to add a new item, do as follows: